University of Buenos Aires: Philosophy and social sciences

 UBA has produced a number of important thinkers and researchers in the fields of social science and philosophy.
 Raúl Prebisch, creator of the Prebisch–Singer hypothesis and a major proponent of dependency theory, studied economy at the Faculty of Economic Sciences.
 Social anthropologist Esther Hermitte, credited with introducing structural-functionalist anthropology in Argentina, was a Faculty of Philosophy and Letters alumna, as was post-marxist theorist Ernesto Laclau.

 Political scientist Guillermo O'Donnell studied law at UBA and later pursued a political science degree in the United States; today, he is credited as a major influence in Argentine political science.
 Sociologist and political activist Pilar Calveiro began her studies at the Faculty of Philosophy and Letters, before the creation of the Faculty of Social Sciences in 1988.
 Former British spy Richard Tomlinson studied political science at UBA during his stay in Argentina.

 In the field of psychoanalysis, Faculty of Psychology alumna Alicia Beatriz Casullo is known for being the founder and first head of the Sociedad Argentina de Psicoanálisis.
+Psychologist and music curator Soledad Rodríguez Zubieta, also a Faculty of Psychology alumna, went on to work in FM radio and to develop a curatorial approach to music programming and "sound decoration" for hospitality and retail spaces.

 Architecture

 The University of Buenos Aires has produced a number of prominent architects, renown both nationwide and internationally.
 Clorindo Testa, pioneer of the brutalist movement in Argentina, earned his degree at the Faculty of Architecture, Design and Urbanism (FADU) in 1948.
 The rationalist Alberto Prebisch earned his degree at the School of Architecture (predecessor of FADU) in 1921; he would later become dean of FADU in 1955.
+Martha Levisman graduated in 1958 and contributed to the Antorchas Foundation in Buenos Aires and development of the National Library in Buenos Aires.
 New York-based urban design theorist Diana Agrest graduated from FADU in 1967.
 Other known UBA-educated architects include Claudio Vekstein, organic architecture proponent Patricio Pouchulu, and the Uruguayan Rafael Viñoly, who designed the Cero+infinito building at the Ciudad Universitaria complex, finished in 2022.